ianthehenry/bauble/src/jlsl/README.md

   (return (pow x 2)))
 ```

 In that expression, `x` is a lexically-scoped variable.
-This not makes it harder to make typos, but it also allows us to track the types of identifiers and do some simple typechecking and type-driven overloading.
+This not only makes it harder to make typos, but it also allows us to track the types of identifiers. `jlsl` uses that type to do some simple typechecking and type-driven overloading.

 # vector punning